 Opening Reception & Performances: May 2nd, 2019, 6:00pm-9:00pm Featuring a performance by Patricia Ong and Roseli Ilano, chants from the Agricultural Workers Organizing Committee facilitated by Julio Magaña, and a Pop-Up Shop featuring affordable artwork by Agrarianaa artists.

 Closing Reception & Literary Reading: May 23rd, 2019, 6:00pm-9:00pm.
-Featuring a literary reading curated by Bonnie Wai-Lee Kwong will take place at the closing reception on May 23rd from 6:00-9:00pm.
+Featuring a literary reading curated by Bonnie Wai-Lee Kwong.
 Visitors are also invited to bring seeds, plants and cuttings for a participatory plant swap to occur at the closing reception.

 Presentation Partners: Asian Pacific Islander Cultural Center, Chinese Historical Society of America

-Funded in Part by: Grants for the Arts, National Endowment for the Arts, SF Arts Commission, Zellerbach Family Foundation
+Funded in Part by: Grants for the Arts, California Arts Council, SF Arts Commission, Zellerbach Family Foundation

 Sponsored in Part by: SOMArts Cultural Center